Simple Tax Guide for Americans in Cambodia

-Withholding Tax needs to be withheld on payments made by residents (and it seems only those who are real regime).
-The withheld tax constitutes a final tax when withheld in respect of resident and nonresidents.
+Withholding Tax (WHT) needs to be withheld on certain payments (in cash or in kind) made by residents.
+In practice, only self-declaration regime taxpayers are required to withhold tax.
+The withheld tax constitutes a final tax.

-The types of payments caught are as follows:
+The following types of payments are subject to withholding tax:

 - Rental: 10%

-- Services: 15% (except payment to a registered taxpayer and supported by a valid VAT invoice)
+- Services: 15% (except payments to a registered taxpayer supported by proper tax invoices)